Slow shutter speeds and long exposure shots can add magic and wonder to your photography. Here's what it is and how to get started.

 What Is a Slow Shutter Speed?

 One of the most creative aspects of photography is the ability to control the shutter speed.
-And while faster shutter speeds can create impactive stop motion images, slower shutter speeds can capture motion in an entirely different way.
+Fast shutter speed is great for creating dramatic stop-motion images.
+Slow shutter speed in photography can help you light up darker settings, letting more light pass through the lens.
 You’ve probably seen photos with streaking clouds, smoothly flowing water, light trails from cars, and star trails in the sky — all of these shots are taken by using a slow shutter speed.

 The way it works is that the longer your shutter stays open, the more light and information it can capture over time.
 This means that stationary objects will remain sharp and clear while moving objects (including lights) will blur, smear, or be hazed out moving.
 With a slow shutter speed, you can reveal the paths that bright objects have taken, make darker moving elements disappear (like people), or turn rapidly flowing water into glass or mist.